-Turkic dialect, known since the XII century still retain its essential features, and slightly changed though since they were first witnessed, it took nearly a millennium (MEILLET A. 1954: 36)
+Turkic dialect, known since the XII century still retains its essential features and slightly changed though since they were first witnessed, it took nearly a millennium (MEILLET A. 1954: 36)

-This is a fairly recent historical times when the spped of change has been accelerated language by the general intensification of life and improved means of communication that contributed to the spread of new words and teir forms.
-Four thousand years ago, languages have evolved more slowly.
-Along the way, it should be noted that Bulgars populated Central and Northern Europe Bulgars were not the ancestors of the modern-day Chuvash, they were assimilated by the newcomers in following time.
-Also Chuvash are only one of the Bulgarish tribes who always remained in Eastern Europe.
+This is a fairly recent historical time when the speed of change has been accelerated by language by the general intensification of life and improved means of communication that contributed to the spread of new words and their forms.
+Four thousand years ago, languages evolved more slowly.
+Along the way, it should be noted that Bulgars populated Central and Northern Europe Bulgars were not the ancestors of the modern-day Chuvash, they were assimilated by the newcomers in the following time.
+Also Chuvash is only one of the Bulgarish tribes who always remained in Eastern Europe.

 Multitudes of Bulgarish place names in

 Map scale doesn't let show all place names in their greatest concentrations.
 Furthermore, Bulgar place names are found in large quantities in the Czech Republic, Germany, the Baltic States, Finland, Sweden and while continuing search it becomes impossible to display their extension on conventional maps.
 In such circumstances, there is no choice but to apply the new data to the map in the system of Google Map (see below).